 You might also need to change your own position so that you can shoot from a different angle or get closer to the subject.

-It’s perfectly possible to take a beautiful still life photo like this in a busy indoor environment.
+It’s perfectly possible to capture beautiful still life photography like this in a busy indoor environment.
 You just need to get close enough to your subject and shoot from the right angle so that you eliminate the distracting surroundings.

 3. Shoot Against The Sky